 The removal, resignation or substitution of our Manager may also trigger acceleration events or other contractual rights or obligations under agreements to which our fund or our investment trusts are a party.
 For example, contractual counterparties such as lenders may require that our financing agreements include conditions such as the ongoing involvement of Macquarie Group in our fund and may require that the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie Group entity trigger events of default giving rise to acceleration of loan repayments, or other contractual rights or obligations.
-In addition, co-investment arrangements which we or our investment trusts may enter into with a syndicate, consortia or other co-investors (which co-investors may include Macquarie Group entities or Macquarie Group-managed vehicles or investments), may also be conditioned on the ongoing involvement of Macquarie Group in our fund, and may require that the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie Group entity trigger rights of first offer or first refusal, tag-along, drag-along or similar rights on behalf of the co-investors (which rights may be exercisable by co-investors that are Macquarie Group entities or Macquarie Group-managed vehicles or investments in priority to other co-investors).
-The consequences of any of these or other contractual events, rights or obligations that may be triggered by the removal or resignation of our Manager or substitution of our Manager or substitution of our Manager with a entities or managed vehicles or investments in priority to other co-investors.
+In addition, co-investment arrangements which we or our investment trusts may enter into with a syndicate, consortia or other co-investors (which co-investors may include Macquarie Group entities or Macquarie Group managed vehicles or investments), may also be conditioned on the ongoing involvement of Macquarie Group in our fund, and may require that the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie Group entity trigger rights of first offer or first refusal, tag-along, drag-along or similar rights on behalf of the co-investors (which rights may be exercisable by co-investors).
+The consequences of any of these or other contractual events, rights or obligations that may be triggered by the removal or resignation of our Manager or substitution of our managed vehicles or investments in priority to other co-investors).
+The consequences of any of these or other contractual events, rights or obligations that may be triggered by the removal or resignation of our Manager or substitution of our Manager or first refusal, tag-along, drag-along or similar rights on behalf of the co-investors (which rights may be e